For working remotely, Epicodus uses Visual Studio Code Live Share to share the following:

 For the people joining your session, they can go to the bottom left corner of their screen and click on the terminal under Shared Terminals to see and use your terminal.

-Technically, you can't actually share your browser, but you can let your Live Share participants access a server on your computer.
+Technically, you can't actually share your browser, but you can let your VS Code Live Share participants access a server on your computer.
 If you're in Intermediate JS or beyond, you can skip this section because you're already using web servers.
 For Intro, you'll need to use the Live Server VS Code extension you downloaded earlier.

 To use a server to share a file with other people, click "Go Live" in the bottom right corner of your screen.

-Once you have a server running, you can share it with others in Live Share.
+Once you have a server running, you can share it with others in VSC Code Live Share.
 In Live Share, in the upper left corner, click "Share server" and type "5500" for the port to share (or whatever port you're using).

 Now, participants can go to the lower left corner of their screen.
 Under "Shared Servers", click "localhost:5500" to launch the browser and access the server.